-5.1.1 Shade and Shielding
+6.1.1 Shade and Shielding

-- Shade is one of the most important heat stress controls for this climate.
-Radiant heat load can be reduced as much as 10°C degrees when working in shade vs the direct sunlight.
-(Wind screens provide some measure of shade yet allow significant radiant heat through and reduce ventilation.)
+Shade serves as one of the most important heat stress controls for Qatar's summer climate.
+Radiant heat load can be reduced as much as 10°C degrees when working in shade as opposed to working under direct sunlight.
+Use of windscreens can also provide some additional measure of shade yet allow significant radiant heat through and reduce ventilation.

-- Radiant heat sources such as hot pipes in regular work areas should be insulated to reduce heat load.
-Re-insulation, either temporary- or permanent should be done as soon as possible after repairs. - For non-routine work areas without insulation on hot sources temporary-insulating blankets should be used to shield the sources while work is being done in the area. - As a minimum guideline, the shaded area must have green net on all the sides including the top to prevent direct sun light with seating arrangements to rest.
-Cool drinking water is to be provided with glasses/flasks to drink.
+Radiant heat sources such as hot pipes in regular work areas should be insulated to reduce the heat load.
+Re-insulation, either temporary- or permanent, should be done as soon as possible after repairs.

+For non-routine working areas without insulation from hot sources, temporary-insulating blankets should be used to shield the sources while work is performed in the area.

+As a minimum guideline, the shaded area must have a green net on all the sides including the top to prevent the direct sun light with seating arrangements to rest.
+Cool drinking water is to be provided with glasses/flasks.
 Necessary drainage arrangements are to be made to drain the excess water.
 Using hands as a means to drink water is to be avoided.
 Food may only be consumed in the designated dining facilities.

-5.1.2 Area Cooling
+6.1.2 Area Cooling

-- Spot cooling equipment such as misting fans can be utilized when the work is in one fixed location such as a valve or control box.
-The cool air flow streams need to be directed towards the workers and the discharge ducts should be as close as practical to the work area. - Portable trailer mounted air conditioning units can be utilized for larger enclosed areas such as confined spaces or vessels.
-These units can help to significantly reduce heat stress and greatly increase the job efficiency. - Shaded break areas should be kept cooler than the work areas to facilitate quicker recovery from the effects of heat.
-It is recommended that a 10-15 degree difference in temperatures to be maintained between work area and break area.
+Spot cooling equipment such as misting fans can be utilized when work is performed in one fixed location such as a valve or control box.
+The cool airflow streams need to be directed towards the workers and the discharge ducts should be as close as practical to the work area.

+Portable trailer mounted with air conditioning units can be utilized for larger enclosed areas such as confined spaces or vessels.
+These units can help to significantly reduce heat stress and greatly increase the job efficiency.

+Shaded break areas should be kept cooler than the work areas to facilitate quicker recovery from the effects of heat.
+It is recommended that a 10-15 degree difference in temperatures to be maintained between the work area and the break area.
 This will avoid excessive cooling which is not recommended except for heat emergencies.
 Where cooling of a break area is not feasible, air circulation with fans should be used to help with cooling through sweat evaporation.

-5.1.3 Ventilation
+6.1.3 Ventilation

-- Increasing airflow through a work area, such as fans and air conditioning, will help increase the evaporation rate and cooling of the people.
+Increasing airflow through a work area via fans and air conditioning will help increase the evaporation rate and cooling of the people.
 This will not be effective if the temperature of the air blowing across the workers is over 40 °C since it may then actually result in increased heat stress.

-- Confined spaces should be evaluated for proper ventilation.
+Confined spaces should be evaluated for proper ventilation.
 If needed, cool air should be pulled in near the workers.
 This may require relocation of the air movers and the opening/closing of man ways as the work progresses to assure proper air distribution.

-5.2 Administrative Controls & Work Practices
+6.2 Administrative Controls and Work Practices Controls

-5.2.1 Acclimatisation
+6.2.1 Acclimatisation

-The human body can adapt to heat exposure to some extent.
+The human body is able to adapt to heat exposure to some extent.
 This physiological adaptation is called acclimatization.
 After a period of acclimatization, the same activity will produce fewer cardiovascular demands.
-The worker will sweat more efficiently (causing better evaporative cooling), and thus will more easily be able to maintain normal body temperatures.
+The worker will sweat more efficiently (causing better evaporative cooling), thus will more easily be able to maintain normal body temperatures.

 A properly designed and applied acclimatization program decreases the risk of heat-related illnesses.
-Such a program basically involves exposing employees to work in a hot environment for progressively longer periods.
+Such program involves exposing employees to work in a hot environment for progressively longer periods.

-5.2.2 Work Scheduling
+6.2.2 Work Scheduling